junxit/us-congress-bills-110/bill.md

 ## § 16.
 Study of special masters in patent cases

-- **(a)** *In general* Not later than 180 days after the date of the enactment of this Act, the Director of the Administrative Office of the United States Courts shall conduct a study of, and submit to the Committee on the Judiciary of the House of Representatives and the Committee on the Judiciary of the Senate a report on, the use of special masters in patent litigation who are appointed in accordance with Rule 53 of the Federal Rules of Civil Procedure.
+- **(a)** *In general* Not later than 1 year after the date of the enactment of this Act, the Director of the Administrative Office of the United States Courts shall conduct a study of, and submit to the Committee on the Judiciary of the House of Representatives and the Committee on the Judiciary of the Senate a report on, the use of special masters in patent litigation who are appointed in accordance with Rule 53 of the Federal Rules of Civil Procedure.
 - **(b)** *Objective* In conducting the study under subsection (a), the Director shall consider whether the use of special masters has been beneficial in patent litigation and what, if any, program should be undertaken to facilitate the use by the judiciary of special masters in patent litigation.
 - **(c)** *Factors To consider* In conducting the study under subsection (a), the Director, in consultation with the Federal Judicial Center, shall consider—
   - **(1)** the basis upon which courts appoint special masters under Rule 53(b) of the Federal Rules of Civil Procedure;